halmarry/I-am-Hamad/README.md

 # I-am-Hamad
 This is my first repository
-I love :phone:, :pizza:, and :dancer:,
+I love :smoke:, :pizza:, and :dancer:,